 The other was a local BBQ grill about 1 minute walk from our little hut which did a great job as our dinner destination.
 Here you could pick up a skewer of pork or chicken and veg with rice for around 50 THB each, perfect.

-The names of both places not sure of and they didn’t look very permanent so I can’t give you an address but just the advice of following your nose.
+The names of both places not sure of and they didn't look very permanent so I can’t give you an address but I just advise you to follow your nose.
 As with anywhere, sniff away to find some good local food and ignore the fancy menus and fake smiles at the restaurant doors along the main drag and head into the back streets.

 With our stomachs sorted it was time to find our perfect spot for a swim and a beer.